® CAMBRIDGE Aero Instruments

 5. Place the new microprocessor in the socket of the display PC board.
 Be certain the device is reinserted the same way it was found .
 Gently press it into the socket, it should sit flush with the socket.

 6. Reassemble the display.
-If the display does not look correct once it’s back together, remove the screws and separate the two halves of the display to reposition the two pink rubber contact strips.
+If the display does not look correct once its back together, remove the screws and separate the two halves of the display to reposition the two pink rubber contact strips.
 Reassemble the display.
 This should correct the problem. if not try again, it may take a few tries.

 GPS-NAV Flight Recorder